History of Teesside University

 As student numbers swelled to 8,000 on the eve of university status in 1992, it was clear the library would need replacing.
 The new Library opened in 1997, followed by the Innovation Building (now Stephenson Building) in 1998.
 The new School of Health & Social Care Centuria Building and the Centre for Enterprise opened in 2000.

 The Athena - 4,000 square metres of studio space for computing, design and media students - and Phoenix which is home to the Institute of Digital Innovation - opened towards the close of the noughties.

-In 2010 Centuria South opens - a showpiece dental education and sports therapy complex - followed by expansion into Darlington with a University site to open in 2011.
+In 2010 Centuria South opened - a showpiece dental education and sports therapy complex - followed by expansion into Darlington with a University site in 2011.